SebDelSab/advanced-sheet/README.md

 v0.2.0

 nglview property added
 Now there is only one ngl view that is updated when switching sheet.

+v0.2.1

+better rendering with bootstrap